imgix/imgix.js/README.md

 **Please note**: `ix-params` must be a valid JSON string.
 This means that keys and string values must be surrounded by double quotes, e.g., `"fit": "crop"`.

-<a name="picture-tags"></a>
 ### `picture` tags

-If you need art-directed images, imgix.js plays nicely with the `picture` tag.
-This allows you to specify more advanced responsive images, by changing things such as the crop and aspect ratio for different screens.
-To get started, just construct a `picture` tag with a `source` attribute for each art-directed image, and a fallback `img` tag.
-If you're new to using the `picture` tag, you might want to check out our [tutorial](https://docs.imgix.com/tutorials/using-imgix-picture-element) to learn how it works.
+If an art-directed image is desired, `imgix.js` plays nicely with the `picture` tag.
+This allows for specifying more advanced responsive images, by changing properties such as the crop and aspect ratio for different screens.
+To get started, construct a `picture` tag with a `source` attribute for each art-directed image, and a fallback `img` tag.
+If new to using the `picture` tag, consider reading our [tutorial](https://docs.imgix.com/tutorials/using-imgix-picture-element) to learn more about how it works.

 The `source` tags can be used with `ix-src` or `ix-path` and `ix-params`, just like `img` tags.
 The following example will generate HTML that displays Bert _and_ Ernie on small screens, just Bert on medium-sized screens, and just Ernie on large screens.